 Back on the road, after lunch in Girloch or Aultbea, catch the fresh open air as your drive past the picturesque Loch Broom and Gruinard Bay to Aultbea – a lovely fishing village perched on Loch Ewe, before riding on to the picturesque fishing village of Ullapool, where you will spend the evening.

-Retrace your route briefly then head continue North to the foodie haven of Lochniver and onto the B869 road, through dramatic coastline, past pristine white sand beaches and turquoise clear waters – making you feel like you are in the Caribbean.
+After Lochinver, your journey will take you over the B869 road, through dramatic coastline, past pristine white sand beaches and turquoise clear waters – making you feel like you are in the Caribbean.
 The scenery here just gets better and better!
 Enjoy a stop at Clachtoll and Achmelvich beach – often said to be the best beaches in the Highlands!

-Continuing on East, you will continue your ride through Thurso, then on to the Castle of Mey and finally to John o’Groats, the most northerly village in mainland Britain.
+Continuing on East, you will continue your ride through Thurso, then on to Dunnet Bay, where you will spend the evening.

 Turning south, you will have the chance to check out Old Kiess Castle and Girnigoe Castle, both exceptional ruins situated in some of the most dramatic locations, poised at the top of steep cliffs overlooking or extending out into Sinclair’s Bay.